About me

 William Zinsser

-I write to build deeper intuition for complex subjects.
-William Zinsser’s Writing to Learn helped me understand why writing has always been my primary tool for sense-making.
-Learning and thinking aren’t linear processes, but writing helps you organise them.
+I write to build deeper intuition for difficult subjects.
+William Zinsser’s Writing to Learn helped me understand why writing has always been my primary tool for making sense of things.
 That’s why I maintain this website as a living document, publishing posts before they’re finished to invite feedback and increase their utility.

-This practice has opened doors to speaking engagements in international networks.
-I recently presented my analysis of why multi-fuel ships unlock CCS at scale to bankers, insurers, and policymakers in the Zero Emissions Platform, the EU’s official advisor on industrial carbon management, discussing financial implications for fossil-fuelled vessels in carbon transport and storage.
+This practice eventually opened doors to speaking in international networks.
+I recently presented my analysis of why multi-fuel ships unlock CCS at scale to bankers, insurers, and policymakers in the Carbon Management Europe (formerly known as ZEP), the EU’s official advisor on industrial carbon management.

-I co-founded Doyo Group (2015–2021) with my brother Lucas P. Edwards, delivering market research and development for clients in industrial, energy, and pharmaceutical sectors (Foreign Ministry of Denmark, Primagaz, Grundfos, Danfoss, Novo Nordisk, Dansk Industri, Alfa Laval).
-This built my foundation in B2B and B2G sales and market expansion.
+I co-founded Doyo Group with my brother Lucas P. Edwards in 2015, delivering market research and commercial development for companies in industrial, energy, and pharmaceutical sectors across Northern Europe; the Danish Foreign Ministry, Primagaz, Grundfos, Danfoss, Novo Nordisk, Alfa Laval.
+Six years of long-cycle B2B and B2G sales gave me a foundation in industrial market intelligence and perhaps the kind of patience that complex commercial relationships actually require.

-We later returned to urban development roots, designing prominent public spaces in Norway like the transformation of Kommandantboligen at Falstadsenteret (praised for being “at the cutting edge of contemporary culture platform development” by former Minister Gudmund Hernes); Torshov Library (praised by Deputy Mayor Abdullah Alsabeehg for prioritising community needs over aesthetics in service of “quality public service”); and harbour redesigns around Sandvika near Oslo.
+We later returned to architecture, designing prominent public spaces in Norway: the transformation of Kommandantboligen at Falstadsenteret, praised by former Minister Gudmund Hernes for being “at the cutting edge of contemporary culture platform development”; Torshov Library, praised by Deputy Mayor Abdullah Alsabeehg for the commitment of the design process to prioritise community needs above all else; and harbour area redesigns around Sandvika near Oslo.

-As co-founder of Kinbo (2022–2025), I built and operated a marketplace for green, community-focused new-build homes, delivering market demand insights and sales services to real estate developers, pension funds, and asset managers including AMBright Asset Management, Tækker Group, and Thybo Ejendomsudvikling.
+In parallel, I co-founded Kinbo (2022–2025), a marketplace for green, community-focused new-build homes, delivering market demand insights and sales services to real estate developers, pension funds, and asset managers including AMBright Asset Management, Tækker Group, and Thybo Ejendomsudvikling.
+Since 2023 I’ve also served as international liaison at Proptech Norway, connecting founders, investors, and stakeholders across the real estate and infrastructure sectors; including co-hosting Proptech Summit 2023, Norway’s largest real estate technology conference.

 Background

-I hold a Master of Arts in Architecture from Aarhus School of Architecture (accredited by the Royal Institute of British Architects) focused on infrastructure and participatory design, with field studies and projects across the United States and India.
-1 I later completed a specialisation in corporate finance at The University of Melbourne (online coursework), covering corporate governance, capital markets, financial analysis, and risk management.
+I hold a Master of Arts in Architecture from Aarhus School of Architecture (accredited by the Royal Institute of British Architects), focused on infrastructure and participatory design, with field studies and projects across the United States and India.
+2 I later completed a specialisation in corporate finance at The University of Melbourne, covering corporate governance, capital markets, financial analysis, and risk management.

 Contact

-I’m particularly interested in conversations about maritime infrastructure, industrial land development, industrial carbon management, energy, heavy industry, and critical minerals.
+I’m particularly interested in conversations about shipping infrastructure, heavy industry, carbon management, energy, critical minerals, and market/investment advisory topics.
 Reach me on X (Twitter), LinkedIn, or subscribe to my newsletter for new posts.
 You can also submit feedback about my site.

-1. I travelled extensively across the United States of America and India to conduct field studies, design, manage, and construct projects in local contexts to experience the dynamics of development firsthand.
+2. I travelled extensively across the United States and India to conduct field studies, design, manage, and construct projects in local contexts — to experience the dynamics of development firsthand.
 Each region has its own challenges, and I can tell you a lot of stories about managing supply chain issues in Southern India. ↩︎